Citizenship and Naturalization

 - the spouse has been living in marital union with the same U.S. citizen spouse during such time.

 In some cases, the spouse of a U.S. citizen employed abroad may qualify for naturalization regardless of their time as permanent residents under Section 319(b) of the INA.

-After deciding to become a U.S. citizen by applying for naturalization, you should contact an experienced immigration attorney to help you through every step of the process.
+After deciding to become a U.S. citizen by applying for naturalization, you can contact our experienced attorneys for naturalization here at Shenandoah Houston, TX to help you through every step of the process.